A robust implementation for solving the $S$-unit equation and several applications: Introduction

 \subsection{Overview}

 The organization of the paper proceeds as follows.
-We introduce certain notations in \S2.
-In \S3, we review the relevant work of Baker and Yu; this is necessary to establish a ``pre-LLL'' exponent bound for each place in $S$.
-In \S4, we explain the process of using LLL to reduce these exponent bounds -- the approach is different for archimedean and nonarchimedean places.
-In \S5, we describe the sieve for further constraining the final search space.
-We devote \S6 to a discussion of our experimental observations, having now executed our algorithm in several dozen cases.
+We introduce certain notations in \S\ref{sec:notation}.
+In \S\ref{sec:boundintro}, we review the relevant work of Baker-W\"ustholz and Yu.
+This is used in \S\ref{sec:initial_bound} to establish a ``pre-LLL'' exponent bound for each place in $S$.
+In \S\ref{sec:LLL_red}, we explain the process of using LLL to reduce these exponent bounds -- the approach is different for archimedean and nonarchimedean places.
+In \S\ref{sec:sieve}, we describe the sieve for further constraining the final search space.
+We devote \S\ref{sec:observ} to a discussion of our experimental observations, having now executed our algorithm in several dozen cases.
 We highlight a special condition ($S$ contains only one finite place) under which a significant improvement in the search space can be obtained.
 Although narrow in scope, the special condition is sufficiently natural, and the savings sufficiently nontrivial, as to warrant its discussion.
-In \S7, we report several results on exponent bounds and explicit solutions.
-Finally, \S8 introduces examples of applications: an asymptotic version of Fermat's Last Theorem over totally real cubic fields, a reduction of bounds for search spaces for curves of genus $2$ with good reduction away from $3$, and a solution to a cubic variant of the Ramanujan-Nagell equation.
+Finally, \S\ref{sec:applications} introduces two applications: an asymptotic version of Fermat's Last Theorem over totally real cubic fields and a solution to a cubic variant of the Ramanujan-Nagell equation.